taborlab/Iris/README.md

 1. Program optogenetic time courses in the hardware by compiling the desired Light Program File for a particular device,
 2. Help with optogenetic program design and debugging with a full hardware (LED) simulation display,
 3. Serve as an experimental support utility by creating files documenting a particular experiment's well randomization positions, desired time points, etc., in a CSV file,
-4. Create a convenient record of previous optogenetic experiments by generating an LPI file that can be later used to reload a particular light program in Iris.
+4. Create a convenient record of previous optogenetic experiments by generating an .irs file that can be later used to reload a particular light program in Iris.

 Note that for advanced users, there is also a standalone Python script that can convert more complex and arbitrary light programs into device-readable LPF files; however Iris should be sufficient for all normal use cases.